K

 Market Structure & Dynamics

-Industry Characteristics: The food and beverage industry is highly competitive, characterized by the presence of e-commerce, large-format retailers, and discounters.
-Competition extends across both branded and private label products.
-Key competitive factors include innovation, price, quality, nutrition, service, taste, convenience, brand recognition, marketing, distribution, and promotions.
+Industry Characteristics: The food and beverage industry is highly competitive, characterized by the presence of large national and international companies, numerous local and regional players, and private label products.
+Key competitive factors include product innovation, pricing, quality, nutritional value, service, taste, convenience, brand recognition, marketing effectiveness, and responsiveness to evolving consumer preferences.
+The retail landscape is undergoing consolidation, leading to increased purchasing power among retailers, and is being reshaped by the growth of e-commerce and mobile commerce.

 Competitive Positioning Matrix: